aamirazad/Notes/20-29 School/21 Notes/21.11 11th Grade/AP Chemistry/Chapter 2.md

 	- Ductility (can be pulled into wires)
 	- Have a lustrous appearance
 	- Lose electrons to form positive ions
-- Nomelals have these properties
+- Nonmelals have these properties
 	- Tend to gain electrons in reactions with metals to form negative ions
 	- Can bond to each other forming covalent bonds
 - Vertical columns are called groups or families